 The pandemic has metastasized fear, and the hearts of many are crying out, “Keep us safe, oh God!”

-The New King James Version translates this first verse as, “Preserve me/Watch over me, for in you I put my trust.”
+The New King James Version translates the first line of this psalm as, “Preserve me/Watch over me, for in you I put my trust.”

-First things first, though…where, or in whom, are we putting our trust?
+First things first, then, where, or in whom, are we putting our trust?

 Still, His faith was rock solid.
 Even in hard times.